anneperrinefournier/anneperrinefournier/README.md

 ## Currently learning 📚

 ### New Technologies:
-- Exploring React for building interactive user interfaces (currently focusing on basic concepts)
+- Exploring React for building interactive user interfaces (currently focusing on basic concepts).
-- Learning Tailwind CSS for efficient styling and rapid UI development
+- Learning Tailwind CSS for efficient styling and rapid UI development.
-- Improving my testing skills with the RSpect gem for behavior-driven development (BDD)
+- Improving my testing skills with the RSpect gem for behavior-driven development (BDD).
-- Exploring the capabilities of 'shoulda/matchers' for writing concise and expressive model specs
+- Exploring the capabilities of 'shoulda/matchers' for writing concise and expressive model specs.
-- Implementing FactoryBot for streamlined and maintainable test data setup
+- Implementing FactoryBot for streamlined and maintainable test data setup.

 ### CityHunters App:
-- Refactoring and optimizing codebase for improved performance and maintainability
+- Refactoring and optimizing codebase for improved performance and maintainability.
-- Adding new features to the CityHunters app, such as the inclusion of clues to enhance the gaming experience
+- Adding new features to the CityHunters app, such as the inclusion of clues to enhance the gaming experience.
-- Migrating hosting from Heroku to O2switch for better scalability and cost-efficiency
+- Migrating hosting from Heroku to O2switch for better scalability and cost-efficiency.

 ### Learning Resources:
-- Studying "The Ruby on Rails Tutorial" by Michael Hartl, sixth edition, to deepen my understanding of Ruby on Rails best practices and advanced concepts
+- Studying "The Ruby on Rails Tutorial" by Michael Hartl, sixth edition, to deepen my understanding of Ruby on Rails best practices and advanced concepts.

 ### Coding Challenges:
-- Solving coding katas on platforms like Codewars to enhance problem-solving skills and algorithmic thinking
+- Solving coding katas on platforms like Codewars to enhance problem-solving skills and algorithmic thinking.
-- Completing challenges on Frontend Mentor to practice building real-world UI components and layouts
+- Completing challenges on Frontend Mentor to practice building real-world UI components and layouts.

 ### Personal Projects:
-- Contributing to open-source projects related to Ruby on Rails and React to collaborate with the community and gain practical experience
+– Contributing to open-source projects related to Ruby on Rails and React to collaborate with the community and gain practical experience.
-- Building personal projects using CityHunters as a sandbox for implementing new features and experimenting with different technologies and techniques
+- Building personal projects using CityHunters as a sandbox for implementing new features and experimenting with different technologies and techniques.

 ## Projects 🛠️